mohamedabdallah1996/Generate-TV-Scripts/README.md

 ## Prerequisites

-you much know the basics of the Recurrent Neural Network (RNN) and Word Embedding to be able to understand this project.
+you must know the basics of the Recurrent Neural Network (RNN) and Word Embedding to be able to understand this project.

 ## Built With